 Hunter, Alan (1912-1995), see County of London

-Knott, George (1835-1894), established the Cuckfield Observatory, using a powerful refract tor on doubles, variables, and planets.
-The value of his meticulous observations were that they were continuous by one observer using the same instrument, doubles until 1873, and variables 1859-73 and 1875-93 (see obit, MNRAS, 55 (1895), 195-7).
+Knott, George [FRAS](1835-1894), established the Cuckfield Observatory, using a powerful refractor on doubles, variables, and planets.
+The value of his meticulous observations were that they were continuous, by one observer, using the same instrument, double stars until 1873, and variables 1859-73 and 1875-93 (Obit, MNRAS, 55 (1895), 195-7).

 Pether, Abraham (1756-1812), born Chichester, landscape painter of moonlight scenes in which the astronomical detail is always correct; he constructed telescopes.
 He died in Southampton, leaving his widow and nine children destitute (see ODNB).

-Prince, Charles Leeson (1821-1899), born Uckfield who trained and practised as a physician in the local area as his father before.
-With an interest in astronomy and several other areas, he had an observatory erected at his home in Crowborough.
-This housed his favourate instrument, a 6.8-inch refracting telescope by Tulley that was formerly owned byDr Pearson (Obit., MNRAS, 60 (1900), 321-3).
+Prince, Charles Leeson [FRAS](1821-1899), born Uckfield who trained and practised as a physician in the local area as his father before.
+With an interest in astronomy and several other areas, he had observatories erected at his homes in Crowborough.
+This housed his favourate instrument, a 7-inch refracting telescope by Tulley (1823) that was formerly owned by Dr Pearson.
+Later in 1858, he puchased the building and mounting from Frederick Brodie’s observatory in Uckfield and erected it nearby.
+He also published on the discovery of the features of the rings of Saturn (Obit., MNRAS, 60 (1900), 321-3).

 Vallance, Philip (1803-1897), born Brighton, a timber merchant and the first person to write an astronomical article for the English Mechanic.
 Lived at Cobb Court, Storrington, Sussex, where he used a 12-inch reflector and a 6-inch refractor.

-Woolley, Sir Richard van der Riet (1906-1986), Senior Assistant and JCA Astronomer at Cambridge Observatory (1937-39), later Astronomer Royal (1956-71) (see ODNB; Dorset; County of London; Cambridgeshire).ember Graham Boot until it was moved to Windlesham House School in 2005.
+Woolley, Sir Richard van der Riet (1906-1986), Senior Assistant and JCA Astronomer at Cambridge Observatory (1937-39), later Astronomer Royal (1956-71) (ODNB; Dorset; County of London; Cambridgeshire).